realtinal db

 Relational databases are also known as SQL databases.
 SQL stands for Structured Query Language.
 Thus, data for such a database is structured in a highly rigid order according to rows, columns, and tables.

-Tables comprise of a single object or variable that you are analyzing.
+Tables comprise a single object or variable that you are analyzing.
 Columns show the data points you need to store and analyze.
 The row displays the data point values for each data point in the column.

 Here is how you will structure outdoor temperature in the relational database or SQL compliant format.